-Recovery the Twelve-Step Way
+Recovery the 12 Steps Way

 In just a few short years, Wilson’s group has expanded exponentially, leading him to publish Alcoholics Anonymous: The Story of How More Than One Hundred Men Have Recovered From Alcoholism, which is colloquially referred to as “the Big Book” by group members.
 In Alcoholics Anonymous, Wilson explained that the most basic goal of his recovery fellowship was to help individuals achieve sobriety while helping others to achieve sobriety.
 Additionally, the Big Book contained the first appearance of the renowned Twelve Steps of Alcoholics Anonymous.

 What to Look for in a Support Group Sponsor

-When choosing a sponsor, there are several things that a newcomer should keep in mind.
-First and foremost, and effective sponsor should be very experienced in the twelve-step method and be extremely secure in his or her sobriety as an individual who is still unsure of his or her sobriety is in a very poor position to reinforce anyone else’s sobriety.
-In fact, it’s often recommended for newcomers to choose one of the individuals in the group who has the longest amount of time spent free from alcohol and/or drugs.
+When choosing a sponsor, a newcomer should keep several things in mind.
+First and foremost, an effective sponsor should be very experienced in the 12-step method and be extremely secure in his or her sobriety as an individual who is still unsure of his or her sobriety is in a very poor position to reinforce anyone else’s sobriety.
+In fact, it’s often recommended that newcomers choose one of the individuals in the group who has the longest amount of time spent free from alcohol and/or drugs.

 Watch Out: Common Pitfalls of Sponsorship